GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/05_inputs_ouputs_page.md

 To interact with the controller's digital inputs and outputs, we use the MESA 7I96S and 7I77 boards:

 - The MESA 7I96S board transmits step and direction signals to the stepper motor controller; these signals operate on 5 V logic.
-- The MESA 7I77 board sends "start" and "enable" signals, and reads the "ready," "alert," and "error" outputs from the controllers (refer to the wiring diagram in the {{project_url_link}}.
+- The MESA 7I77 board sends "start" and "enable" signals, and reads the "ready," "alert," and "error" outputs from the controllers (refer to the wiring diagram in the {{project_url_link}}).
 The logic voltage for the MESA 7I77 board can be adjusted by supplying input TB2.1 ("field power") with the desired voltage, ranging from 5 V to 28 V.

 Because the MESA 7I96S board can only use 5 V logic for step and direction signals, we have set the logic voltage for both the igus® dryve D1 controllers (X2.11 input) and the MESA 7I77 board (TB2.1 input) to 5 V.